compat-project/QCG-PilotJob/README.md

     the job starts.
   - `stdin`, `stdout`, `stderr` (optional) `String` - path to the standard input , standard output and standard error files respectively.
+  - `modules` (optional) `Array of String` - the list of environment modules that should be loaded before start of the job
+  - `venv` (optional) `String` - the path to the virtual environment inside in job should be started
 - `resources` (optional) `Dict` - resource requirements, a dictionary with the following keys:
   - `numCores` (optional) `Dict` - number of cores,
   - `numNodes` (optional) `Dict`- number of nodes,